thiagoteixeira/thiagoteixeira.github.io/_posts/2018-03-10-how-to-create-a-spring-boot-application-using-kotlin.md

 icon: icon-java
 ---

-A few months ago I wrote an article showing how to create a simple Spring Boot application using Java, you can see it [clicking here](https://thiagoteixeira.github.io/java/2017/12/02/how-to-create-spring-boot-application.html).
+A few months ago I wrote an article showing how to create a simple Spring Boot application using Java, you can see it by [clicking here](https://thiagoteixeira.github.io/java/2017/12/02/how-to-create-spring-boot-application.html).

 Now, I am going to show you, how to create the same application using [Kotlin](https://kotlinlang.org/) and [Gradle](https://gradle.org/).